 Read More From Soapboxie

 Understanding that our heritage and culture is influenced by and supports European culture now helps all people in the US understand why there exists White privilege.
 What is White privilege?

-The president of the USA supports sanctions against Islamic nations that do not share cultural aspects of Western Culture, which, of course, are European heritage friendly.
+The former president, Donald Trump, supported sanctions against Islamic nations that do not share cultural aspects of Western Culture, which, of course, are European heritage friendly.
 Most Americans do not identify with Muslims culturally making it easier to accept disparaging statements regarding traditional practitioners.
 It will always exist.
 The idea of privilege will ever live to be more specific.

 Privilege is not a concept or practice limited to White people, but the practice of all dominant cultures in any region on the planet.
 What makes it so powerful when White people exhibit it is the truth that European culture dominates around the world and every color/ethnicity of people perpetuate it.
 Think about it.
 In cultures dominated by European influence, society, whether purposely or unaware, teaches its people European cultural preference.

 Examples are people of Asian descent who change their names to be less like their ancestral heritage and more like the dominant European culture.
 Africans who adjust their hair texture to appear less like their natural texture and more like European styles to fit in stating, "I just like that look."

 Why do these people prefer that name change or look?
 The answer is because the dominant European culture affirms the practice of mimicking by others.
 It is the highest form of flattery.
 Adjusting to fit the lauded American dream lifestyle yields the reward of social acceptance and career advancement.
 It is a practice of all societies to include those who are willing to acclimate.
 It is also a tradition of all cultures to ridicule those who cannot assimilate.
 White people are culturally, politically, and financially, as a group, the most influential people on the planet, which is why so many in the US speak against European Cultural Preference.

 - On Being a Latter-day Saint and a Black American: Whites Only?